 Millwood Works, LLC (the Subsidiary), was established in 2023 by Blue Ridge Habitat for Humanity, Inc. to hold real estate located in Winchester, Virginia.
+All material intercompany accounts and transactions are eliminated in consolidation.

 Basis of Presentation

 The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with U.S. generally accepted accounting principles and presented in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205, Not-for-Profit Entities, Presentation of Financial Statements.